Kloudless/file-picker/README.md

 * `picker.close()`

-  This method closes the file picker window.
+  This method closes the File Picker window.

 * `picker.update(options)`

-  Updates the configuration options the file picker was initialized with.
-The file picker will immediately begin using the new configuration.
+  Updates the configuration options the File Picker was initialized with.
+The File Picker will immediately begin using the new configuration.
   `options` is an Object with the new configuration.
 Not all options can be updated in this manner.
 The following are not supported: